CalviRichi/Phaser-Adventure/README.md

 Refer to the slides for November 18th to get more info on what to put in here (also helpful for the design doc)

+Comments from professor: day night cycle is getting pretty ambitious, suggests cops patrolling around homes that you must evade in order to get inside, lest you risk confronting them early.
+I'm thinking something like a simpler version of how metal gear solid works.
+This does feel like it would necessitate a mini-map though, which would provide a *lot* of new challenges.

+We should divy up the work soon.

 #### KEY STRUCTURES: